codevally/linux-ansible-config/README.md

     apt update && apt install python-minimal

+You also need to add an *ansible_python_interpreter* setting to the entries for these systems in your inventory:

+    ansible_python_interpreter=/usr/bin/python

 ## Directory structure ##

 For convenience, the Ansible playbooks are in the root of this project.